Liam Halligan: Business

 Between 2008 and 2013, Halligan was Chief Economist at Prosperity Capital Management, an institutional asset management focussed on the Soviet Union.

 Since 2014, Halligan has been a shareholder at Bne IntelliNews, where he is also Editor-at-Large.

 Personal life

-He lives with journalist and author Lucy Ward, and they have two daughters and one son together.
+He has two daughters and one son with his former partner, the journalist and author Lucy Ward.

 Halligan is a citizen of both the UK and the Republic of Ireland.
 In 2012, he was invited to join the Global Irish Network, an advisory board of Irish nationals living outside Ireland.
 He is also a regular panellist at the Kilkenomics Festival.

 In 2016, he was appointed a Governor at John Lyon School.
 His hobbies include guitar, double bass, traditional Irish music, choral music, film, rowing, and sailing.